 HISTORY & DISTRIBUTION

 The Zika virus was first detected in the Zika forest in Uganda in 1947.
 Major outbreaks were reported in 2007 in Micronesia and 2013 in French Polynesia.
 The virus caused epidemics in Central and South America in 2015-2017.
+Since May 2021, the risk of Zika worldwide has dramatically dropped but may resurface at any time.

 Fever, headaches, muscle and joint pains, fatigue, red eyes and skin rash.
 Sometimes there is also abdominal pain, diarrhea and vomiting.
 The symptoms occur for a few days up to 12 days after infection and last about a week.
 Usually they are mild and disappear on their own.
 There is no specific treatment for Zika.